 Currey found a tree in this grove he believed to be well over 4,000 years old.
 This tree was known by local mountaineers as Prometheus.
 There are several accounts of how Prometheus met its end.
 Some say Currey's increment borer, the tool used to take core samples, broke off in the tree.
 Others say he did not know how to core such a large tree, or that the borer was too short.
 Yet others say Currey felt he needed a full cross section to better examine the rings of the tree.
-We may never know the true story of what happened to Prometheus, but we do know one thing for certain; Currey had permission from the Forest Service to have the tree cut down.
+We may never know the true story of what happened to Prometheus, but we do know one thing for certain: Currey had permission from the Forest Service to have the tree cut down.
 Counting the rings later revealed that Prometheus contained 4,862 growth rings.
 Due to the harsh conditions these trees grow in, it is likely that a growth ring did not form every year.
-Because of this, Prometheus was estimated at being 4,900 years old, the oldest known tree of its time.
-After the death of Prometheus, the oldest known living tree was a 4,847 year old bristlecone pine found in the White Mountains of California.
-It wasn't until 2012 when another bristlecone from the same area proved to be 5,065 years old.
+Therefore, Prometheus was estimated to be 4,900 years old, the oldest known tree of its time.
+At the time, Prometheus was the oldes tree ever dated, the runner-up being a bristlecone pine in the White Mountains of California.
+It was only 4,847 years old.
+It wasn't until 2012 that an older tree was found - another bristlecone in the same area, proved to be 5,065 years old.
 There is a good chance there are older bristlecone pines that have not yet been dated.

 According to ancient Greek myths, Prometheus was an immortal who brought fire (a symbol of knowledge) to humans.
 Prometheus the bristlecone pine also imparted a lot of knowledge to humans.
 Information gained by studying this significant tree added to the knowledge of carbon dating (which is valuable to archeologists and paleontologists) and climate data.
 Bristlecone pines are now protected on federal lands.